 I want to take some of the mystery out of it here.
 We develop Fa Jing with the basics; great posture, deep breathing, and soft, open joints.
 The tai chi energy demonstrations you see are primarily tricks of alignment and leverage which take advantage of another person being out of alignment, ridged, and off balance.
 We are able to demonstrate discharge energy with a push or punch by remaining soft and quick.

 The development of this tai chi energy is a bit more complicated than that because there are reverse breathing techniques and manipulation of Qi to increase the level of power needed to move someone else.
 But know that if you are early on in your learning, correct posture, breathing, and relaxation are the foundation for Fa Jing.
 So start there to build the ability to release strong internal energy.

 |Aligning your body and discharging your energy in a push or joint lock.||Sensitivity to a situation where upon, when you choose to act, you have the buy-in (understanding) and support (alignment) prior to “pulling the trigger.”
 Your efforts are more focused and successful than your peers because you have tied the project to their aims and they are therefore more receptive.|

 Improving Your Tai Chi Energy is As Important As Learning the Form

 Tai Chi Chuan is designed to deal with tough, quickly evolving situations.
 Invest in your own future by investing in how you perceive the world around you and understanding the many different hues and colors of the tai chi energies.
+You could even dive as deep as possible and become a medical qigong practitioner.
 Practitioners at every level are benefiting from deepening their knowledge of the internal side of tai chi: Finding, Building, Using, and Understanding Chi Energy.